dsrtmc/platypeus/README.md

 # Bug report or Feature request

-We are aware of certain bugs that are yet to be fixed, however if you feel like you encounter{" "}
-a bug we might not know about, you can simply let the developer know privately if you know them.{" "}
+We are aware of certain bugs that are yet to be fixed, however if you feel like you encounter a bug we might not know about, you can simply let the developer know privately if you know them.
 Otherwise, you're invited to create a [GitHub issue](https://github.com/dsrtmc/platypeus/issues).

 # Credits